 The Team Walker vision was to create a program that would provide safe and constructive alternatives to the negative influences that plague inner city youth.
 Through a structured academic and recreational environment, the children would learn how to focus on teamwork, responsibility, persistence and unity.
 The staff knew that if children were provided positive role models, in combination with a gained sense of accomplishment and heightened awareness of their capabilities, they could significantly improve their quality of life.

 Although Team Walker lacked financial support at the program’s inception, that did not impede Jasper and Jerry from realizing their vision.
 Using their own savings earned from working on Wall Street and playing basketball overseas, and fueled by the inspiration of their grandfather, who founded the Lafayette Neighborhood Association, Jerry and Jasper were able to start the program beginning with a summer basketball tournament.
-To their great credit, the program has been hugely successful, growing from one tournament and basketball clinic, and a handful of children, to over 500 participants, and year-round academic and athletic programs in Jersey City.
+To their great credit, the program has been hugely successful, growing from an initial tournament and basketball clinic that impacted a handful of children to its present place, touching the lives of thousands of participants, through year-round academic, athletic and community service programs in Jersey City.

 The Team Walker Mission Statement

 "To uplift and create positive alternatives for the Jersey City community through youth programs designed to enlighten children and teach the importance of solid academics, teamwork and sportsmanship, and community based programming designed to improve the quality of life for parents and seniors."